Luc-1577/Shoga_py/README.md

 # Shoga - Bot

-Shoga is a simple chatbot built using the Tkinter library in Python.
-It provides basic functionalities like displaying the current time and date, opening websites, and interacting with the user.
+Shoga is a simple bot built using the CustomTkinter library in Python.
+It provides basic functionalities like displaying the current time and date, opening websites, and solving simple math problems.

 ## Features